gabrieloliverio/lease-web-servers/README.md

 Unfortunately I wasn't able to do everything I wanted for this project due to time restriction.
 Some of the things I wanted to do are:

-- Add OpenAPI support
+-[ ] Add OpenAPI support
-- Docker + docker-compose
+-[ ] Docker + docker-compose
-- Create an iterator for the servers obtained from the spreadsheet
-- Use this iterator to iterate just once to filter the servers (I'm iterating twice now - first to process the spreadsheet to produce Storage objects, second to filter the objects)
+-[x] Create an iterator for the servers obtained from the spreadsheet -[ ] Use this iterator to iterate just once to filter the servers (I'm iterating twice now - first to process the spreadsheet to produce Storage objects, second to filter the objects)
-- Implement collections/generics to return servers and to pass ram memory objects to constructors
-- I was not able to implement a range with specific values for the storage, the HTML 5 range input is not able to do exactly what was needed, so I used a select element
+-[ ] Implement collections/generics to return servers and to pass ram memory objects to constructors -[ ] I was not able to implement a range with specific values for the storage, the HTML 5 range input is not able to do exactly what was needed, so I used a select element

+*Edit: the checked items were done after the code challenge's delivery, accomplished only for personal challenge*